catsmells/cawrend-protocol/README.md

 - Not all files posted are going to be the complete ones.
 Again, audits for a WIP protocol aren't fun and take a while to put out - especially for one as complex as this.

 This is a repository for the utilitarian fork of the CAW protocol.

+## Current To-Do
+- Make two tokens, one internal for sole governance, and the other for public accessibility.